 Despite lower reported earnings, operating cash flow performance improved on last year due to working capital cash inflows and reduced finance costs.
 Operating cash flows of \$3,791 million were \$565 million or 17.5 per cent above last year, with a cash realisation ratio of 104 per cent recorded.

-The good cash realisation result was supported by working capital cash inflows from the retail portfolio as a result of further improvements in overall inventory management and overall inventory management and resulted in an additional creditor payment at Coles last year.
+The good cash realisation result was supported by working capital cash inflows from the retail portfolio as a result of further improvements in overall inventory management and period-end timing differences which resulted in an additional creditor payment at Coles last year.